petercz1/webcomponents_pubsub/README.md

 ```
 this.pubsub.subscribe({'NewPerson','ChangePerson','DeletePerson'} 'getChosenPeople', null, this.renderData);
 ```
-but then it would be more tricky to assign specific requests/callbacks rto eac I've not bothered with shadow dom as I like using Bootstrap to control overall style.
+but then it would be more tricky to assign specific requests/callbacks to each new I've not bothered with shadow dom as I like using Bootstrap to control overall style.

 Enjoy.